 Tuition, Fees, and Financial Aid

 In addition to tuition, there is also an annual fee of $556, which includes registration, general services, and graduation fees.
 (Please note the fee costs are subject to change.)

 Additionally, Massachusetts law requires documentary proof of some form of health insurance for all students.
 There are a number of available individual student health insurance plans.
 Contact Health Services for more information at 413-782-1211.
 If you are in the full-time (1 year program) in Estate Planning and Elder Law, the annual fee for health insurance is $2,365.

-The Prepayment Plan prorates costs over a 10 or 12-month period.
+The Payment Plan prorates costs over a 10 or 12-month period.
 In this way, students avoid having to make large payments at the beginning of each semester.
 There are no finance charges or interest rates associated with this plan.
 The plan is based on a year by year (12 month) contract.
-There is a $50 application and processing fee for the prepayment plan.
+There is a $50 application and processing fee for the payment plan.
 After adding the entire year's tuition, and then deducting financial aid, you will know your outstanding balance for the fall and spring semesters.
-Your monthly payment can be computed by dividing this balance by 10 or 12, depending on the plan you select.
+Your monthly payment can be calculated by dividing this balance by 10 or 12, depending on the plan you select.
 For more information, please contact the Western New England University Student Administrative Services (SAS) office at (413) 796-2080.